 - Server program notifies its TCP that connection can be accepted.

-- The client sends a SYN segment to the server.
+- The client transmits a SYN segment to the server.

 - The server sends SYN+ACK to the client.

-- Client sends 3rd segment i.e. just ACK segment.
+- Client transmits 3rd segment i.e. just ACK segment.

 - Then server terminates the connection.